 1. How does General Selection differ from Darwin’s Natural Selection?

-Darwin’s Natural Selection explains adaptation—how existing traits become more or less common due to environmental pressures.
+Darwin’s Natural Selection explains adaptation: how existing traits become more or less common due to environmental pressures.
 It describes variation, selection, and persistence within existing boundaries.
-General Selection expands this by explaining both adaptation and the formation of entirely new forms.
-It operates across contexts beyond biology (technology, culture, cognition) and introduces Incoherence as the mechanism driving processes beyond existing limitations toward transformative change rather than just gradual optimization.
+General Selection expands this.
+It explains both adaptation and the formation of entirely new forms.
+It operates across contexts beyond biology, and it introduces Incoherence as the mechanism driving processes beyond existing limitations.

 2. What’s the core mechanism of General Selection?

-General Selection operates through four continuous steps: interaction (processes engage with their environment), variability (both small and large changes occur), selection (determining which variations persist based on effectiveness), and accumulation (retained changes build over successive cycles).
-This loop works in both Interpretative and Causation Domains, allowing for fine-tuning within existing frameworks and generating novel complexities through changes in causal impedance.
+General Selection operates through four continuous steps.
+Processes engage with their environment (interaction).
+Changes occur, both small and large (variability).
+Some variations persist based on effectiveness (selection).
+Retained changes build over successive cycles (accumulation).
+This loop works across both the Interpretative and Causation Domains.

 3. How does Incoherence relate to General Selection and emergence?

 Incoherence (Δ) measures how a process’s relationship to governing rules changes.
-When Δ > 0, change becomes orthogonal to decay, allowing processes to sidestep direct rule enforcement and bypass limitations by changing causal impedance.
-Incoherence enables processes to move beyond their current causal space and generate new configurations.
-Incoherence requires alignment with the environment to become sustainable and create persistent new forms.
+When Δ > 0, change becomes orthogonal to decay, allowing processes to bypass direct rule enforcement.
+Incoherence enables processes to move beyond their current causal space.
+For the new configuration to persist, Incoherence must harmonize with the environment.

-4. How does General Selection explain entirely new forms that traditional evolution struggles with?
+4. How does General Selection explain new forms that traditional evolution struggles with?

 General Selection incorporates both horizontal selection (adaptation within constraints) and vertical selection (breaking limitations to create new possibilities).
 Incoherence alters causal impedance, allowing processes to explore changes orthogonal to their current state.
-When these Incoherent changes align with the environment, they establish new causal spaces and organizational layers previously inaccessible.
-This appears as an upward spiral along the Natural Reality axis rather than circular adaptation within a fixed plane.
+When these changes align with the environment, they establish new causal spaces and organizational layers.
+The result is an upward spiral rather than circular adaptation within a fixed plane.

 5. What are the Interpretative and Causation Domains in General Selection?

 The Interpretative Domain is where we observe changes and assign meanings.
-This is the Red Space we typically perceive, where evolution appears as loops of variation, selection, and persistence.
+This is where evolution appears as loops of variation, selection, and persistence.
 The Causation Domain is orthogonal and hidden, where underlying causal mechanisms and impedance changes occur.
 Emergence happens when Incoherence builds in the Causation Domain, changing a process’s impedance and enabling reorganization.
-What we interpret as persistence or transformation are manifestations of processes occurring across both domains.

 6. What examples show General Selection outside biology?